simbrain/simbraindocs/src/docs/network/neurons/spikingThreshold.md

 # Spiking Threshold

 A simple **spiking neuron** that spikes when input to the neuron is above the specified threshold.
-When using a loose spiking threshold neuron, it helps to have an external clamped linear neuron to feed activation into the neuron.
+When using a spiking threshold neuron, it helps to have an external clamped linear neuron to feed activation into the neuron.

 ### Threshold